Healthy Homes Assessment Glenside

 Draught Stopping Glenside

-You don’t require to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure when the house heats and cools, so that they are able to be shut and opened, rather than securing.
-We will examine all doors and windows in our Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the building.
+For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the home warms and cools so that they are able to be closed and opened instead of instead of being stuck.
+We will check all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections